infrablocks/end-to-end-openvpn/README.md

 $ brew install git-crypt
 ```

-To securely manage the VPN, we are using two different roles, an "operator" and
+To securely manage the VPN, we are using two different secrets access roles,
-a "user":
+an "operator" and a "user":

 - Operators are responsible for managing the public key infrastructure (PKI),
   and provisioning certificates for VPN clients and servers.